 Don’t just sit there and stress about it, get up, move around, watch TV and do everything you can to switch off from the design challenges you face as I guarantee you will come back stronger.
 Be strict, don’t let the day slip away, as you have important work to do.

 It was years before I started sending contracts to new clients, I survived on good luck and not much else.
 I was bitten a few times and took advice from some of my wonderful Twitter followers and got a contract in place.
 Sure it takes extra admin time but it's worth it, you will go into the project with confidence and both sides will know where they stand from day one.
-I recommend looking up Andy Clarke’s Contract Killer. [
+I recommend looking up Andy Clarke’s Contract Killer.
+[Link

 When you receive briefs work out how long each section of the project is going to take you and write it down!
 Use Excel, create a fancy PDF, heck – fax it to them but make sure you have clearly stated what you will do, how long it will take and when you can start.
 Make sure you clearly state your payment schedule as you can refer to this document in the contract.